brenoroosevelt/habemus/index.md

 ## Requesting services

 Habemus is a PSR-11 compliant implementation.
 Therefore, to request container services, simply use the `get(string $id): mixed` method.
-You can check services by calling the `has(string $id)` method to avoid a NotFoundException.
+You can check services by calling the `has(string $id): bool` method to avoid a NotFoundException.

 ```php
 <?php